-Generally, hard copy is acquired for monographs unless available only in another format.
-To maximize limited resources, journals and indexes and abstracts are increasingly acquired in electronic format only, so long as they have reliable and perpetual access.
-In addition to the criteria used for judging print materials (authority, content, etc.), other factors are considered.
+Generally, electronic books are acquired for monographs unless available only in another format.
+To maximize limited resources, journals and indexes and abstracts are generally acquired in electronic format only, so long as they have reliable and perpetual access.
+In addition to the criteria used for judging print materials (authority, content, etc.) other factors are also considered with electronic materials.
 These include:

 - Method of access

 - Availability: access to the entire campus is preferred to library-only access

 - Availability of, and perpetual access to, archives

 In order to maximize our purchasing power, the vast majority of materials selected for physics are purchased consortially with other UC campuses.
 These include: